ShubhayanS/GarbageClassifier/README.md

 2)cd tensorflow-for-poets-2

-3)Place your images category folders in tf-files/Dataset
+3)Place all your jpg or png images category folders in tf-files/Dataset

 4)Go to the folder tensorflow for poets using cmd and paste either of the mobinet or inception (any of the first two codes) in the cmd